Use Lighting to Increase Your Home Security

 - Don't forget the back of your home, especially if you have woods in your backyard.
 Provide illumination to those areas where intruders can hide from view.

 - Is there any obvious place that a person can hide outside your home?
 Light it up!
-Use a battery operated LED security light if there is no electrical wiring in the area.
+There are options for areas that do not have the ability to have electrical wiring.
+For an area like that use a battery-operated LED security light if there is no electrical wiring in the area.

 - Most of us have some sort of decorative light fixture around our front entryway and garage.
 Be sure that these and other outdoor lights on or around your home, that can be easily reached from the ground, are fully enclosed so that the light bulbs cannot be easily removed by someone.

-- Timers, timers, timers.
+- Utilize timers and remote controls!
 When you are away on vacation use timers on your indoor lights in several rooms.
 Make certain that different lights turn on and off at different times to make it look like someone is home.

 What type of lighting should be used for home security?
 What is the best outdoor security lighting?

 Depending on the complexity of home security lighting installed, most products come with ease of installation and the ability to do-it-yourself.
 Dual flood lights with motion sensors installed on all sides of your home will automatically turn on when they detect movement.
 In-wall timers can set all outside security lights to operate dusk to dawn.
 Consider solar powered lights with solar panels that charge during the day to provide bright light at night.
 To save energy and time, use LED light bulbs in any outside security light that is left on during the night.
 Place garden lights with motion detectors at strategic points around the perimeter of your home, and don't forget the back of your home, especially if it is a more wooded area.
 To light up any obvious places a person can hide, use a battery-operated LED security light if there is no electrical wiring in the area.
 Battery-operated LED security lights offer the easiest installation.